 Alex Halperin (32:06):

-in California.
-I know there’s been talk about this, but is there any certification system right now so that customers can know if they’re buying regenerative?
-We’d grown cannabis.
+In California.
+I know there’s been talk about this, but is there any certification system right now so that customers can know if they’re buying regeneratively grown cannabis?

 Swami Chaitania (32:18):

 There are several certification systems.
-One is actually called biodynamic, it’s from the Rodin, but it’s called the diameter certification or a demeanor diameter.
-The goddess of fertility, I believe in Rome.
+One is actually called Biodynamic, it’s from the Rodale.
+The other it’s called the Demeter Certification, the goddess of fertility, I believe in Rome.

 Alex Halperin (32:31):

-And is it kind of, it’s hard to get that certification.
+And is it hard to get that certification?

 Swami Chaitania (32:35):

-There’s one certification for cannabis, which is from the, uh, Rudolph Steiner biodynamics school, and that’s called the diameter certification.
+There’s one certification for cannabis, which is from the Rudolf Steiner Biodynamics School, and that’s called the Demeter certification.
 And there are people who actually go around and visit your farm and certify it.
-And it’s not just about how you grow your cannabis, it’s about your whole operation and how it’s, uh, by harmonic with the environment.
-Similarly, we have this Dem pure certification, which is a bio, which is a regenerative agriculture certification, uh, created by the damn pure dragonfly earth medicine.
-Uh, Josh and Kelly, and we just had several meetings and we have an annual meeting and so on.
-There’s also living soil people.
-And then there’s a brother David, uh, who has from uh, David Brown or we’re just called earth and wind I believe or something, something like that,
+And it’s not just about how you grow your cannabis, it’s about your whole operation and how it’s harmonic with the environment.
+Similarly, we have this DEM Pure Certification, which is a regenerative agriculture certification, created by the DEM Pure Dragonfly Earth Medicine, Josh and Kelly, and we just had several meetings and we have an annual meeting.
+There’s also Living Soil People.
+And then there’s one from David Brown just called Earth and Wind, I believe or something like that,

 Nikki Lastreto (33:23):

-that there’s several certifications like cause California state government’s also coming up with an organic certification that’s available too.
+There are several certifications and the California State Government’s also coming up with an organic certification that’s available too.

 Swami Chaitania (33:31):

-And the other one is clean green certification, which is a regular organic certification similar to the us department of agriculture.
+And the other one is Clean Green Certification, which is a regular organic certification similar to the US Department of Agriculture.
 And we’re also certified with that.
 That’s your standard organic certification.
-But he also looks at your, how your operation is with your drawing and that sanitary and so on.
-So there are these several certifications, particularly Dem pure and clean green, which are telling the people that.
+But it also looks at how your operation is with your growing and if it’s sanitary and so on.
+So there are these several certifications, particularly DEM Pure and Clean Green.
 And then also now in California, all cannabis for sale has to be tested.
 So you know that it’s pesticide free as well.